 Knowing where you came from can help you figure out how you got where you are right now.
 And knowing how you got here can help you figure out who you are, where you want to go, and how to get there.

 Write down a list of life events you believe have shaped what you feel and beliefs about yourself.
 In this step, include both positive and negative things that have happened to you.
-Your past experiences have helped to shape who you are now—while writing this list, it’s very likely you’ll learn some things about yourself you didn’t know before.
+Your past life experiences have helped to shape who you are now—while writing this list, it’s very likely you’ll learn some new things about yourself you didn’t know before.
+Get out of your comfort zone.
 Be honest, feel some love and be prepared to get a little teary here.
 However, try not to delve too deeply into an emotional life event.
 Simply list major occurrences and again, move on.

 This step can also help you to discover your own code of moral conduct.
 The things you’ve experienced that were done to you by others can help you to learn which behaviors you believe are proper and which behaviors you think are wrong.
 Learning about your personal moral code of values and ethics will help you to find yourself, and it will help you to become the person you want to be.

 Next, you’ll need to learn how to distinguish your own beliefs from those of other people.
 Spend some time in solitude to block out the noise you hear in your head that could be keeping you from learning about who you really are.

 For instance, if you suffered abuse from peers or adults when you were a child, you may be hearing negative voices in your head, telling you lies about yourself, again and again.
 If you continue to allow these negative thoughts to seep into your consciousness—and therefore your subconscious (which can be even louder than your conscious)—you may never learn about your authentic self, and this can also lead to an inability to achieve your goals.
 In other words, you can get stuck.